Ritika1210/Get-user-location/README.md

-# 📍 Get User Location & Weather App
+# 📍 Get User Current Location & Weather App

 A simple JavaScript-based web application that fetches the **user’s current location** using the browser’s Geolocation API and displays **real-time weather information** based on latitude and longitude.